 You are able to work with others.
 You understand the need to delegate and given you empathetic skills and preparation and conviction, you are able to coordinate others into the overall plan.

 Your self-awareness allows you to deal with the fact that you are not the smartest in the team and gives you the spaces to make others excel, creating a culture of synergy in your project.

 You are able to communicate your ideas, your vision.
-You clearly transmit your ideas onto other people’s head.
-You inspire them to see, feel, taste and smell the final goal.
+You clearly transmit your ideas onto other people’s heads.
+You inspire them to see, feel, taste, and smell the final goal.

 You need to know where you want to go or at least have an idea so that others can get on board and support you.
 This idea will fuel your motivation to continue working your way to winning.
 It will also give you the space to adapt your plans as you learn more along the way.

 You are able to think rationally and not emotionally during situations that require you to make quick decisions.
 Supported by your empathetic skills and your self-awareness, you manage to lead yourself regardless of the environment around you.

 In order for you to win, you need to believe that you can actually win, you need to believe that something else can happen.
 You actually need to want to win and then work your way from there.

 If you don’t win, it only means that you are not ready yet.
 That is all!
 Just get back up, continue working on it and try it again, eventually, you will make it.

 The problem is that most of us are afraid of dealing with it, we try to hide, we try to excuse ourselves and if, in the end, we can’t avoid it, we do it because we have to.
 Just look at how often you push yourself to work on your weaknesses.

 More often than not, you will find yourself overestimating others and underestimating yourself.
 As if they are supreme beings from beyond with special abilities you will never be able to develop.